 In 2018, FLMI successfully started staking mineral claims in the Antofagasta Region of Chile, approximately 215 kilometers Northeast from the city of Calama.
 The mineral exploration concessions that form the OCA Prospect are located in the salars of Ollague, Carcote, Ascotán ("OCA Prospect" or "Jenna"), within the cordilleran sector, bordering Bolivia.
 The OCA Prospect has a total area of 8,900 hectares on the three salars.

-In 2019, FLMI successfully identified a second potential prospect ("Paige").
+In 2019, FLMI successfully identified a second potential prospect ("Paige"), which was subsequently impaired in 2022.